TyloRoberts/fosvis/README.md

 * Open Reading Frames (ORFs)
 * GC Content
 * Protein Domains
-* Protein or Seqeunce Homology
+* Protein or Sequence Homology

-FosVis is also set up to allow manual modifications to the final image through adjustments of the data or circos software configuraiton files.
+FosVis is also set up to allow manual modifications to the final image through adjustments of the data or circos software configuration files.
 This way, all of the features of the circos software (<http://circos.ca/>) can be fully exploited.

 The package can be used for many applications but is designed for the following fosmid functional screening workflow: